 Typing on a tiny iPhone keyboard is always a challenge.
 But while it may not qualify as the world’s most optimal experience, you can make your messages, emails, captions, and tweets more accurate by using your phone’s native software keyboard to its best advantage.
 While there are plenty of third-party keyboards that promise to make keyboarding more enjoyable, Apple’s own default keyboard offers some nifty moves of its own.
 Here are some tips on where to find them.

-With iOS 13 you can download and install custom fonts to further control the look and tone of your messages.
+With iOS 13, you can download and install custom fonts to further control the look and tone of your messages.
 You can now dress up your documents with vintage, modern, formal, or playful fonts directly from your keypad.
-For both iOS and iPadOS, you can install custom fonts by downloading specific font apps like Fonteer and Font Diner from the App Store, applying them to the compatible apps on your phone, and managing them in Settings.
-These new fonts work through the app you plan to use them with and they are not compatible with all the apps on your device.
+For both iOS and iPadOS, you can install custom fonts by downloading specific font apps like Fonteer and Font Diner from the App Store, applying them to the compatible apps on your phone, and managing them in settings.
+These new fonts work through the app you plan to use them with — they are not compatible with all the apps on your device.

 Smiley face shortcut

 You can access a host of special functions for the iPhone keyboard via the Smiley Emoji icon on the bottom-left corner of the screen.
 Tap and hold, and it brings up a menu with quick access to the keyboard settings.
 You will see a list of all the keyboards that are installed on your phone, saving you a trip to the settings app.
 Most people have their native language keyboard and the emoji keyboard only.
 The iPhone app lets you add a different language keyboard or even load a third-party keyboard from the App Store.
 You will also see keyboards of installed apps that install their own keyboards.
 If you have third-party keyboards installed, you may see a globe icon instead of the smiley icon.